BrentMatthewOrtizo/CPSC_380_Proj1/README.md

 (tail + 1) % MAILBOX_CAPACITY == head
 ```

-One slot is intentionally left unused so the implementation can distinguish between full and empty states.
-With a capacity of 8 slots, the mailbox can store up to 7 messages at once.
+One slot in the circular buffer is intentionally left unused so the program can distinguish between full and empty states.
+With a capacity of 8 slots, the mailbox can store up to **7 messages at a time**.

 ---

 ## Assumptions
-- Exactly **one sender process and one receiver process** are used.
+- Exactly **one sender process and one receiver process** are used as specified in the assignment.
 - Because only one process writes and one reads, additional synchronization mechanisms such as mutexes or semaphores are not required.
-- If the mailbox becomes full or empty, the test program briefly waits using `usleep()` before retrying to avoid busy waiting.
+- If the mailbox becomes full or empty, the test program waits briefly using `usleep()` before retrying the operation to avoid busy waiting while maintaining asynchronous behavior.
-- The header file includes a declaration for `close_mailbox()`.
-This function was not implemented because cleanup is handled in the test program using `munmap()` and `shm_unlink()`.
-- Termination behavior was clarified when Kayode Binitie contacted the professor.
-The program terminates after sending and receiving a fixed number of messages provided via the command line.
+- The program terminates after sending and receiving a fixed number of messages specified as a command-line argument.
+Mailbox slots are reused through the circular buffer implementation.

 ---